MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 ## Step 3.
 Create a network security group for each subnet

-Azure network security groups are used to filter network traffic between Azure rsesources in an Azure VNet.
+Azure network security groups are used to filter network traffic between Azure resources in an Azure VNet.
 It's recommended to apply a network security group to each subnet, which is enforced through Azure policy by default when deploying Azure Landing Zones.
 A network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.
 For each rule, you can specify source and destination, port, and protocol.

 For a multi-tier virtual-machine based application, the recommendation is to create a dedicated network security group (NSG in the following figure) for each subnet that hosts a virtual machine role.